taunsquared/graphic-novel-thesis/2018-05-03-script-draft.md

 2044, December - Jina born in Seoul.

-2045, May - Eithne born in Shetland.
+2045, May - Eithne born in Iceland.

 2046, Dec - **GREAT NORTH AMERICAN WAR OF 2047** begins.